 The Tate Britain also hosts the annual Turner Prize exhibition, with its accompanying furor over the state of contemporary art, from about October to January each year.
 There's a good little café, and the excellent Rex Whistler Restaurant has been something of an institution since it first opened in 1927.
 It's open daily for lunch, and for dinner on semiregular Late at Tate Friday evening events, when the gallery is open late for talks or performances; check the website for details.

 Craving more art?
-Head down the river on the Tate to Tate boat (£6.80 one-way) to the Tate Modern, running between the two museums every 40 minutes.
-A River Roamer ticket (£16.50) permits a day's travel, with stops including the London Eye and the Tower of London.
+Head down the river on the Tate Boat (£7.50 one-way) to the Tate Modern; it runs between the two museums every 40 minutes.
+A Family River Roamer ticket (£36 for two adults and two children) permits a day's travel, with stops including the London Eye and the Tower of London.
 You get a discount of roughly a third if you have a Travelcard.